Theory: Initial Conditions

 \[\begin{equation} \RRh(\phi,\theta,\chi) Y_{lm} = \sum_{m'} D_{m'm}^l(\phi,\theta,\chi) Y_{lm'} \end{equation}\]

-and the asymptotic behavior of the wavefunction in the FF is found by inserting Eq.
+and the asymptotic behavior of the wavefunction in the FF is obtained by substituting Eq.
 (40) into Eq.
-(38), which gives
+(38), yielding

 \[\begin{equation} \psi_0^{\rm{FF}}(\rr) \sim \sum_{l,m,m'} 2 C_{lm} D_{m'm}^l(\phi,\theta,\chi) \kappa^{3/2} (\kappa r)^{n^*-1} \ee^{-\kappa r} Y_{lm'}(\hat{\rr}). \end{equation}\]